Pre-departure and Post Arrival Information

 (1) Japanese passport holders or those with a Japanese permanent resident visa; or

-…Only for students whose co-signer currently lives in Japan
+…Only for students whose co-signer such as either of the parents currently lives in Japan

 (The most fun part…!)
 Ask senior (or senpai) students whatever questions you have.
 Senpai students might be preparing games and fun activities to entertain newly enrolled students.
 Come and join the fun!